enkidevs/curriculum/Web/HTML/html5-input-form-attributes/formenctype.md

 ???
 ???

-* specifies how the form-data should be encoded when submitted to server.
+* Specifies how the form-data should be encoded when submitted to server.
 * The default value is `application/x-www-form-urlencoded`.
 * The value `multipart/form-data` is required when using forms that have a file upload control.
-* can be used only if method="get".
+* can be used only if `method="get"`.
-* The values `application/x-www-form-urlencoded` and `text/plain` convert spaces into "-" symbols.
+* The values `application/x-www-form-urlencoded` and `text/plain` convert spaces into `-` symbols.

 ---
 ## Revision